Akash01012/Arya_Fitness_Gym/README.md

 # Arya_Fitness_Gym
-I developed this fitness exercise website using MERN and RapidAPI
+I developed this fitness exercise website using ReactJs and RapidAPI